hj-dojo/bdh_finalproject/README.md

                     └── TimeframeOperations.scala
 ```

 * `Main.scala`: This contains the logic for reading the static data files as well as filtering the data from the raw CSV files required for our model.
-It supports running in both standalone mode and Spark cluster model, first trying to retrieve master URL from the default spark configuration, and on failure defaulting to local standalone mode.
-Command line arguments are supported allowing output directory main path, prediction window and observation window durations, and reload flag (to reload raw data) to be specified.
-If the output directory is not present, the application will reload the data even if the flag is not set.
+It supports running in both standalone mode and Spark cluster model, and tries to retrieve master URL from the spark job configuration, and on failure defaults to local mode.
+Command line arguments are supported allowing output directory path, prediction and observation window durations, and reload flag (to reload raw data) to be specified.
+If the output directory doesn't exist, the application will reload the data even if the reload flag is not set.
-* `ParquetUtils.scala`: This contains the logic to read from and write to parquet files
+* `ParquetUtils.scala`: This contains the logic to read from and write to parquet files.
+It is used to store the computed features into parquet files for use in subsequent runs.
 * `Models.scala`: This contains the case classes used to store information about ICUStays (including patient demographics), Prescriptions, MicrobiologyEvents and ChartEvents
-* `CSVUtils.scala`: This is based on the logic provided with the homeworks, but uses Dataframes instead of RDDs
+* `CSVUtils.scala`: This is based on the logic provided with the homeworks, but uses Dataframes instead of RDDs and is used to read our raw data files.
 * `TimeframeOperations.scala`: This contains the logic for calculating index dates.
-* `FeatureConstruction.scala`: This contains the logic to construct the features retrieving data within the observation window (indexdate-predictionwindowhours-observationwindowhours to indexdate-predictionwindowhours).
-Two methods of feature construction was attempted, the first aggregated the routine vitals, the second selected the latest values.
+* `FeatureConstruction.scala`: This contains the logic to construct our features.
+The data within the observation window (indexdate-predictionwindowhours-observationwindowhours to indexdate-predictionwindowhours) is first extracted.
+Two methods of feature construction was attempted, the first aggregated the routine vitals, the second selected the latest values within the observation window.
 We found better results using the latest values.
-* `Modeling.scala`: This contains the different classification algorithms attempted.
+* `Modeling.scala`: This contains the different classification algorithms that were attempted.
 We first attempted simple logistic regression.
-Then we tried a few different classification methods with validation (train/test split of 0.67 to 0.33) and cross validation with parameter grid for best parameter selection based on Area under ROC as selection metric.
+Then we tried a few different classification methods with validation (train/test split of 0.67 to 0.33) and used cross validation with parameter grid for best parameter selection; using Area under ROC as selection metric.
 StandardScaler was used to normalize the features before running the models.
 Classification metrics are returned for each classification method.
 We tried LogisticRegrestion, GradientBoostedTrees, MultiLayerPerceptron and RandomForest.
-RandomForest gave the best results.
+RandomForest gave the best results, with GBT close behind that.

 #### How to Run the code: